contagon/handbook/handbook/38-church-policies-and-guidelines.md

 A Church membership council and record annotation are required if a member makes, shares, possesses, or repeatedly views pornographic images of children (see [32.6.1.2](32-repentance-and-membership-councils.md#32612-sexual-immorality) and [32.14.5](32-repentance-and-membership-councils.md#32145-membership-records-with-annotations)).
 This guideline generally does not apply to children or youth of approximately the same age who share sexual pictures of themselves or others.
 Personal counseling and informal membership restrictions may be appropriate in those situations.

-For more guidance, see [38.6.11](38-church-policies-and-guidelines.md#38611-pornography).
+For more guidance, see [38.6.13](38-church-policies-and-guidelines.md#38613-pornography).

+### 38.6.7 Donating or Selling Sperm or Eggs

+The pattern of a husband and wife providing bodies for God’s spirit children is divinely appointed (see [2.1.3](2-supporting-individuals-and-families.md#213-parents-and-children)).
+For this reason, the Church discourages donating sperm or eggs.
+However, this is a personal matter that is ultimately left to the judgment and prayerful consideration of the potential donor.
+See [38.6.9](38-church-policies-and-guidelines.md#3869-fertility-treatments).
+The Church also discourages selling sperm or eggs.

-### 38.6.7 Female Genital Mutilation
+### 38.6.8 Female Genital Mutilation

 The Church condemns female genital mutilation.

-[Additional policy direction is forthcoming.]
+### 38.6.9 Fertility Treatments

+The pattern of a husband and wife providing bodies for God’s spirit children is divinely appointed (see [2.1.3](2-supporting-individuals-and-families.md#213-parents-and-children)).
+When needed, reproductive technology can assist a married woman and man in their righteous desire to have children.
+This technology includes artificial insemination and in vitro fertilization.

+The Church discourages artificial insemination or in vitro fertilization using sperm from anyone but the husband or an egg from anyone but the wife.
+However, this is a personal matter that is ultimately left to the judgment and prayerful consideration of a lawfully married man and woman.

+See also “[Adoption](https://www.churchofjesuschrist.org/study/manual/gospel-topics/adoption?lang=eng)” (Gospel Topics, topics.ChurchofJesusChrist.org).

-### 38.6.8 Incest
+### 38.6.10 Incest

 The Church condemns any form of incest.
 As used here, _incest_ is sexual relations between: